Syntropysoft/syntrojs-logger/README.md

 **🚨 This is an ALPHA version and proof of concept.
 Do not use in production!**

 - ✅ **Core functionality works** - All transports, child loggers, and async context
+- ✅ **Well tested** - 93.05% code coverage, 54.47% mutation score
 - ⚠️ **API may change** - Breaking changes expected in future versions
-- ⚠️ **Not production-ready** - Missing tests, CI/CD, and stability improvements
+- ⚠️ **Not production-ready** - Missing CI/CD and stability improvements

 ---